ethereum/devp2p/caps/eth.md

 This message requests the peer to return cell data of the given txhashes.
 The `cells` element, a bitmap, specifies indices of the requested cells.
+To prevent greedy peer from abusing the bandwidth and incentivize collective fetch, a node should either set 4 bits ($1-p$) or 64 bits ($p$) on `cells` field.

 ### Cells (0x13)

-`[request-id: P, [[txhash₁: B_32, [index₁: P, cell₁: B, cell₂: B, ...], [index₂: P, cell₁: B, cell₂: B, ...]], [txhash₂: B_32, [index₁: P, cell₁: B, cell₂: B, ...], [index₂: P, cell₁: B, cell₂: B, ...]], ...]]`
+`[request-id: P, [[txhash₁: B_32, [index₁: P, cell₁: B_2048, cell₂: B_2048, ...], [index₂: P, cell₁: B_2048, cell₂: B_2048, ...]], [txhash₂: B_32, [index₁: P, cell₁: B_2048, cell₂: B_2048, ...], [index₂: P, cell₁: B_2048, cell₂: B_2048, ...]], ...]]`

 This is the response to [GetCells].

-Each element must match the txhash and cells specified in the request.
-The sender can skip any indices that are not available, so the requester can fetch them from other peers.
-However, skipping is allowed only at the index level.
-The sender must return the corresponding cells for all blobs included in the transaction and cannot skip cells belonging to specific blobs.
+Each transaction hash is followed by one or more pairs consisting of an index and the corresponding cells.
+The index specifies the position of a cell within a blob.
+Blob transaction can contain multiple blobs, and the same index is applied to all of them.
+If an index is included in the response, one cell must be returned from each blob of the transaction at that index.
+The cells are listed in the order in which the blobs appear in the transaction.

+A peer may omit entire transactions or entire indices if they are unavailable or constrained.
+However, if an index is included for a transaction, cells for all blobs of that transaction at that index must be returned.

+A peer may respond with an empty list if none of the requested cells are available.

 ## Change Log